bitmeal/soem_driver_ros2/soem_driver/README.md

 * a specific command or state interface of a claim `<slave>/<claim>/[state|command]/<interface_name>`

-Only command and state interfaces configured for a joint (in URDF) will be exported to the resource manager.
-Thus, if multiple claims requested by a joint provide a (e.g. `position` state-) interface, the first one, in order as specified, will be used.
+~~Only command and state interfaces configured for a joint (in URDF) will be exported to the resource manager.
+Thus, if multiple claims requested by a joint provide a (e.g. `position` state-) interface, the first one, in order as specified, will be used.~~

 ### command mode switches: mapping to slaves
-TODO: implement interface and "resolver"
+Command mode switches requested on a joint will be resolved to the exported claims of individual modules.

 ## implementing a slave driver module
 Derive from `soem_driver_slave_interface::SOEMDriverSlave`.